 Question 3: why are "women in [your favorite research field in maths]"-events useful?

 First of all, there is a lot of discussion on why there are so few women speakers on conferences.
 Every organizer for sure has a good reason when asked, and often this reason is that he/she does not know other female mathematicians in the field.
-With "women in ..." events we show that these women do exist, just that the organizer did noth think about them.
+With "women in ..." events we show that these women do exist, but many of them are oversighted by the organizers of regular conferences.
 This might not have been done out of bad will, not at all: To my experience, quite often a small team of organizers agrees first of all in speakers which they absolutely want to speak on their event, and then the money which they have to organize the event is already exhausted, and there is no space for experiments.
 Therefore, it is useful to have a platform where female mathematicians can speak about their work, so that they become more visible and they will be more often invited to "normal" conferences.
 Moreover, such women events providing a meeting place for like-minded people.
-Collecting opinions of participants, one major point seems that in these events there is often a positive and supporting spirit among participants and lecturers, see also this article http://www.europeanwomeninmaths.org/sites/default/files/documents/history_d/abriefandpersonal.pdf Personally, women events were the only events where I ever got feedback on the mathematics of my talk or poster.
+Collecting opinions of participants, one major point seems that in these events there is often a positive and supporting spirit among participants and lecturers, see also this report and this article.
+Personally, women events were the only events where I ever got feedback on the mathematics of my talk or poster.